fmager/real-time/m2_concurrency/s10_exercises.md

 * A description of the proposed solution
 * Which elements you have learned about in ```m1``` and ```m2``` are at play?
 * What performance implications result from the item?
+* What needs to be bottlenecked for this technique to be relevant (if it is an optimization technique)
+* What will likely be the bottleneck after this technique has been implemented?
+* What is the weakness of the method/design?
+* In which cases would the proposed method/design be less useful?

+You don't need to be correct, in many cases you can't be without profiling.
+The point is the process of verbalizing analysis from a systems programming perspective.

 ## General